EncrypteDL/EncrypteID-Smart-Contract/README.md

 EncrypteID is a decentralized platform for digital identity and credential verification using blockchain technology.
 This repository contains the smart contracts written in Solidity, along with Python and Go code for interacting with the contracts and supporting infrastructure.

-## Overview

-EncrypteID aims to provide a secure and efficient system for managing digital identities and verifying credentials.
-The platform leverages blockchain technology to ensure the immutability and transparency of identity data, making it ideal for applications in various industries, including finance, healthcare, and education.

 ## Dependencies